akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise2.md

 1.Go back to the **Overview** section for your scale set.

-2.Copy the **Public IP address**, and navigate to **publicIpaddress:9000** in your browser.
-Please ensure to add port 9000 along with Public IP.
+2.Copy the **Public IP address**, open a new tab in browser and paste the public ip address with port number 9000 (**publicIpaddress:9000**).
 You will see a landing page that looks like:

    ![](images/output.png)